-This section describes the programming protocol, consisting of commands sent to the Wi-microDig and messages sent by the Wi-microDig, for host mode.
-This mode requires that the Wi-microDig is connected with a host computer to control and store the Wi-microDig settings.
-In host mode unprocessed, raw sensor values are output only as system exclusive MIDI messages (ie. no stand-alone mode type channel voice MIDI messages processed from sensor values are output).
-Host mode allows the use of multiple Wi-microDigs.
-When using Max/MSP software, it allows multiple iCube / oCube Max/MSP objects for each Wi-microDig (to this end, some of the commands are echoed back to the host computer).
+This section describes the programming protocol, consisting of commands sent to the microDig and messages sent by the microDig, for host mode.
+This mode requires that the microDig is connected with a host computer to control and store the microDig settings.
+In host mode unprocessed sensor values are output only as system exclusive MIDI messages (i.e. no stand-alone mode type channel voice MIDI messages processed from sensor values are output).
+Host mode allows use of multiple microDigs in one MIDI chain.
+When using Max/MSP software, it allows multiple iCube / oCube Max/MSP objects for each microDig (to this end, some of the commands are echoed back to the host computer).
 Host mode commands (except STREAM and INTERVAL), contrary to stand-alone mode commands, do not change the settings stored in non-volatile memory but only the settings stored in volatile memory.
 Generally, host mode commands have the same effect in either mode of operation - see for details below.